naojsoft/spot/doc/manual/operation.rst

 If it has not been selected by default, switch to the ``CPanel`` tab on the right side of the SPOT program.
 Switching to CPanel opens the SPOT Control Panel.
-On the right side underneath CPanel, you can press ``New Workspace`` to create a blank workspace.
-If you would like to give the workspace a name, you will need to type a name next to the ``New Workspace`` button in the fillable area.
+On the right side underneath CPanel, you can press ``Open Workspace`` to create a blank workspace.
+If you would like to give the workspace a name, you will need to type a name next to the ``Open Workspace`` button in the fillable area.
 Otherwise, the name will default to "WS1", "WS2", etc.

 .. image:: figures/NewWorkspace.*

-When a new workspace is created two channels will appear, "wsname"_TGTS and "wsname"_FIND.
+When a workspace is opened two channels will appear, "wsname"_TGTS and "wsname"_FIND.
 You will normally want to resize these channel windows to be larger than the default size.
 The TGTS channel (Targets Channel) is used to display a map of the sky.